icra/uct-icra-model/README.md

   - [gui] generate links for fase1.html
   - [done] architecture class diagram.
   - [done] integrate constants.js to the code.
+  - [done] integrate X.tave loop + Q.ADWF.max in a new process.

 ## List of process types
   - MLE (Modified Ludzack Ettinger) <-- **this model**